The Rombeiro Christmas House in Novato: You Have to See It to Believe It!

 If you think the outside is impressive, then you need to go on inside and get a healthy dose of Christmas spirit.
 You'll find model trains, more figurines, Christmas trees, and the biggest lighted holiday village you've ever seen.

-Proceed down the hallway to check out the displays in two of the bedrooms, one of which includes a lighted miniature reconstruction of a festival at family patriarch Edmundo Rombeiros' hometown in the Azores.
-Topping it off, the Rombeiro family is super nice and welcoming, and are there to greet, chat with, and hand out candy canes to all visitors.
+Proceed down the hallway to check out the displays in two of the bedrooms, one of which includes a lighted miniature reconstruction of a festival at family patriarch Edmundo Rombeiros' hometown of São Miguel in the Azores.
+Topping it off, the Rombeiro family is super nice and welcoming, and are on hand in the kitchen to greet, chat with, and hand out candy canes to all visitors.

 On your way out, you might want to put a couple bills on the donation box.
 All that holiday cheer doesn't come cheap, and if you're getting some enjoyment out of it the least you can do is help with the Rombeiros' PG&E bill, which rumor has it tops out around $4,000 in December.
 If you're going to make a special trip to one Christmas house this year, make it this one!

-The Rombeiros' neighbors seem to take all the commotion in stride, even with the cars, and the occasionally brass band and searchlights, all of which we've seen out in front of the house at different times.
+The Rombeiros' neighbors seem to take all the commotion in stride, even with the cars, and the occasional brass band, horse-drawn wagon, and searchlights, all of which we've seen out in front of the house at different times.
 In fact, there are a number of attractively decorated houses in and around Devonshire Drive, so it's worth touring the neighborhood during the holidays.

 If You Go